Is an advance reservation required?

 Can I take photos?

 We encourage guests to take photos throughout your visit!
 Please note, however, that flash is often prohibited inside our special exhibitions to protect the artifacts—check the guidelines for individual exhibitions for details.
-Also, tripods and selfie sticks are not allowed inside the Science Center.
+Also, tripods, selfie sticks and mobile camera sticks are not allowed inside the Science Center.

 Are you hosting private events?